Direct answer

 Every prospect who visits your website but does not enquire has a reason.
 The most common reasons service business visitors do not convert are not price — they are uncertainty and risk.
 They are not sure you can solve their specific problem.
 They are worried about being locked into a contract.
 They are not sure if you serve their area.

 The highest-converting pages address these objections proactively — near the CTA, not buried in the FAQ.
-Short, direct statements like "No long-term contracts", "Free consultation, no obligation", "Serving Dallas and surrounding areas", and "We respond within 24 hours" reduce the risk of enquiring to near zero and convert the uncertain visitor who would otherwise leave.
+Short, direct statements like "No long-term contracts", "Free consultation, no obligation", "Serving Dallas and surrounding areas", and "We respond within 24 hours" reduce the risk of enquiring to near zero and convert the uncertain visitor who would otherwise leave without acting.

 Need a website that actually converts?